truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

 **Description:** Adds a new tool to Letta based on a Composio app action.
 You specify which app and action to create a tool for, and provide any configuration needed (like auth keys or parameters).
 The system then creates a tool wrapping that external action.

-**Response Fields:** Returns the created tool object, with the standard fields (it will likely have `tool_type` reflecting it’s a Composio type, the `name` might be auto-generated or based on the app-action, etc.).
+**Response Fields:** Returns the created tool object, with the standard fields (it will likely have `tool_type` reflecting it's a Composio type, the `name` might be auto-generated or based on the app-action, etc.).
 The important part is that this new tool can then be attached to agents like any other.

 ### GET `/v1/tools/mcp` – List MCP Servers